SEU-ICS/docs/docs/shell/index.md

 |`sigchld_handler` | 	Catches SIGCHILD signals |
 |`sigtstp_handler` | 	Catches SIGINT (ctrl-c) signals |
 |`sigint_handler` | 	Catches SIGTSTP (ctrl-z) signals |
-> Table 1.
-Shell Lab Functions to be Implemented

 Each time you modify your `tsh.c` file, type `make` to recompile it.
 To run your shell, type `./tsh` to the command line:
 ```shell